SvenMuth/IntegralSolver/README.md

-# Integral Solver in C
+# Integral Solver in C (In progress)

 Just started.
-Nothing spectacular to see here.
+Nothing to see here.